ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/agents/event_subscriptions.md

 * `ScKeynodes::sc_event_before_erase_element`;
 * `ScKeynodes::sc_event_before_change_link_content`.

-Use them as `eventClassAddr` for `CreateElementaryEventSubscription`.
+Use them as `eventClassAddr` for `GenerateElementaryEventSubscription`.

 The table of description (parameters of callback function named on pictures, if there are no parameter name on picture, then it's would have an empty value):